Print3M/print3m.github.io/_notes/knowledge/windows/authentication.md

 - More secure: No password stored locally or sent over the net.
 - Supports MFA (Multi Factor Authentication).

-## LDAP
-LDAP is another method of AD authentication.
-It is similar to NTLM auth but the application directly verifies the user's credentials (don't neeed to pass them to AD for verification).
-Popular mechanism with third-party applications which integrate with AD.
-E.g. Gitlab, Jenkins, printers, etc. It's more like auth mechanism between third-party service and DC.

 ### Security
 LDAP application which is exposed on the internet might be password-sprayed good as standard NTLM auth.
 But that app has its own credentials for LDAP quering DC.
 They are used to check if our credentials are correct.
 Now we don't have to hack users AD credentials.
 We might just hack the app AD credentials - one more vector to attack.
 App's credentials are most often stored in the plain text on the app's server (config files).